How to treat sunburn at home

 Allergies and plant reactions

 If you suffer from allergy to pollen, you may experience allergic symptoms such as hay fever.
-But such allergies can also affect your skin.
+But such allergies can also affect your skin, resulting in summer rashes.
 If you suffer from allergies, make sure you take any prescribed medication.
 If you develop skin irritation, or hay fever symptoms for the first time, speak to your pharmacist for advice.

 In addition, "certain plants - for example, poison ivy and poison oak, can make skin more sensitive to sunlight and cause redness, swelling and blisters to develop," explains Zainab.